-- a) Confirming the taught module marks achieved, including any resit marks presented to the Board, and awarding credit - b) Confirming any opportunities for second attempts at the assessment for modules. - c) Considering extenuating circumstances as necessary and their implications for results. - d) Determining the appropriate award for each student. - e) Confirm the assessment for the clinical elements - f) Determining that the credit being presented for the award is current - g) Requiring any student whose performance is below that required to achieve an award to withdraw
+- a) Confirming the taught module marks achieved, including any marks for reassessment presented to the Board, and awarding credit. - b) Confirming any opportunities for reassessment for modules, including resubmission of the dissertation or equivalent; and any opportunities for condonement. - c) Considering extenuating circumstances as necessary and their implications for results. - d) Determining the appropriate award for each student. - e) Confirm the assessment for the clinical elements. - f) Determining that the credit being presented for the award is current. - g) Requiring any student whose performance is below that required to achieve an award to withdraw.